rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 <p style="text-align:center;"><img src="../images/rbt_black-RedDeletion.jpg">
    <br> <b>Case 2:</b> Deletion of a black node with a single red child.
 </p>

 In case 3, if the inorder successor <i>Y</i> is a black leaf then we have to apply color compensation operations.
-Otherwise, one of the cases above should apply, and the deletion is done using the applicable rule.
+Otherwise, either case 1 or case 2 should apply, and the deletion is done using the applicable rule.

-Hence, the most complex instance of case 3 occurs when we attempt to delete a black leaf.
+The most complex instance of case 3 occurs when we attempt to delete a black leaf.
 It promotes an external leaf to occupy the position of the deleted node.
 The new external leaf acquires an excess black due to the removal of the black leaf as indicated in the figure below.

 <p style="text-align:center;"><img src="../images/rbt_blackDeletion.jpg">
    <br> <b>Case 3:</b> Deletion of a black leaf node.
 </p>

 Removing a node <i>X</i> in a red-black tree promotes at least one node at a lower level.
 We shall refer to the node occupying the earlier position of <i>X</i> as the promoted node <i>P</i>, because it moves closer to the root.
+The color
-The color <i>P</i> as double black.
-The major issue in deletion is to handle the distribution of the extra black acquired by <i>P</i>.
+<i>P</i> as double black.
+The major issue in deletion is to handle the distribution of the extra black acquired by
+<i>P</i>.
 The figure below illustrates two situations stated above.

 We need to consider a few structural conditions of the tree when a deletion occurs.
 In the following discussion, we denote the node acquiring excess